 An existing production facility usually managed according to mass production guidelines.

 The value created by Lean product development processes.
-Because almost all imperfect projects are the result of the right knowledge not being in the right place at the right time, Lean companies generally spend proportionately more development time creating and acquiring knowledge and less on creating hardware.
+Because almost all imperfect projects are the result of not having the right knowledge in the right place at the right time, Lean companies generally spend proportionately more development time creating and acquiring knowledge and less on creating hardware.

 The knowledge gained is then translated into specific applications, such as design guidelines and trade-off curves, so that it can be reused for other projects.

 A situation in which the production lead time and order turnaround time are shorter than the time the customer is willing to wait for the product.
 The manufacturer produces entirely based on confirmed orders and not on forecasts.